alexandrabradan/BachelorDegreeThesis/README.md

 # Lastfm Leader detection and Hit-Savvy prediction

-Here you can find the work that I've done during my internship at University of Pisa.
+Here you can find the work that I've done during my <b>internship at University of Pisa for conqueing my Bachelor Degree in Computer Science</b>.
 The aim of the internship was to use a leader detection algorithm combined with a predictive model, to validate the following question:

 *"Can we exploit influential nodes to predicte the success of new, succesfull artists in a musical network ?"*